Barton Legal Residential Pricing Policy

 - Unforeseen issues with a buyer’s lender

-The precise stages involved in the purchase of a residential property vary according to the circumstances.
+The precise stages involved in the purchase or sale of a residential property vary according to the circumstances and whether it is freehold or leasehold.
 Some key stages are outlined below:

 - Take your instructions and give you initial advice